Destination: Steamboat Springs

 Fish Creek Falls Hike – This amazing 250-foot waterfall is worth the side trip.
 I wouldn’t even really call this a hike as its a mostly paved trail, so this “hike” is perfect for anyone!

-Skiing – Champagne powder and no lines!
+Champagne powder and no lines!
 Steamboat is a little off the beaten path so it’s not as heavily trafficked as other resorts but still offers great skiing.
-Read my ski guide here.
+I have now skied here twice and can’t wait to go back, seriously not crowded at all, tho the local may feel different.